The Meaning of Competition: Assertive Antitrust Enforcement and the Digital Economy

-In May 1946, Hayek delivered the seminal Stafford Little Lecture at Princeton University, where his influential ideas of competition as a rivalrous process by which information is discovered were laid down.
+In May 1946, Friedrich A. Hayek delivered the seminal Stafford Little Lecture at Princeton University, where his influential ideas of competition as a rivalrous process by which information is discovered were laid down.

-Jointly organized by ITIF’s Schumpeter Project on Competition Policy and the Institute of Economic Affairs (IEA) and held at the IEA’s offices at Lord North Street in the heart of Westminster, this conference features world-leading experts, officials, and scholars.
-The conference debated current concepts and misconceptions of the meaning of competition in the digital era.
+Jointly organized by ITIF’s Schumpeter Project on Competition Policy and the Institute of Economic Affairs (IEA), this conference, held at the IEA’s offices at Lord North Street in the heart of Westminster, featured world-leading experts, officials, and scholars, who debated current concepts and misconceptions of the meaning of competition in the digital era.

-Recognized as the most influential think tank in the U.K., the IEA’s history is closely associated with the ideas of Friedrich A. Hayek.
+Recognized as the most influential think tank in the United Kingdom, the IEA’s history is closely associated with Hayak’s ideas.
 Ranked as the world’s most authoritative think tank for science and technology, ITIF recently launched The Schumpeter Project on Competition Policy to rethink the way we approach competition issues in a rapidly changing market environment.